-Let’s take hiring and firing at a firm as the starting equation.
+Take hiring and firing at a firm as an example.

 In most firms we see, hiring is a quick and easy exercise.
-You make a case, interview some people and hire the bloke your gut votes for.
+You make a case for the role, interview some people and hire the bloke your gut votes for.

-Firing is its antonym.
-It’s a long, painful, extended process with HR acting as the living embodiment of a Indian Govt Department that has won untold medals for ‘suicides-on-account-of-dealing-with’.
+Firing is its polar opposite.
+It’s a long, painful, extended process with HR acting as the spiritual embodiment of a Calcutta Municipal Department.

-Here, HIRING should be long, detailed and thorough and firing should be easier.
+HIRING should be long, detailed and thorough and firing should be easier.
 Not easy, EASIER, when the employee is in the bottom percentile.
-The DECISION to fire should be long, detailed and thorough but the act and the process should be the length of a typical overacted SRK movie (=all his movies = 4 hours?)
+The DECISION to fire should be long, detailed and thorough but the act and the process should be the length of a typical hindi movie (= 4 hours?)

 The ratio between days on average taken to hire an employee and days taken to fire an employee probably gives an observer a needed data point to understand if he is dealing with a dynamic workplace or a stodgy firm.
 Firms where the hiring cycle is MUCH longer versus time taken to terminate is a place where the word ‘Talent management’ is taken seriously both by HR and critically by Operations.
 A company where the opposite is the reality (= most firms today) is likely to be a place where HR is a cushy job for ‘failed govt school teacher’ types who strayed into the lucrative private industry forest and decided to squat there in an easy part of the woods.